-Turner arrived on John Lloyd Wright’s doorstep with the assumption his letter had arrived and Wright would welcome the young apprentice/assistant.
-Instead Herb was welcomed with neither.
-Wright welcomed the young, weary traveler into his home and in exchange for work around the property, Herb was given room and board.
-The apprenticeship lasted a few years at 75-cents per hour before Turner joined Dale Naegle’s firm.
+Turner arrived on John Lloyd Wright’s doorstep with the assumption his letter had arrived and Wright would welcome the young apprentice.
+Instead, Herb was welcomed with neither.
+Wright invited the young, weary traveler into his home and in exchange for work around the property, Herb was given room and board.
+The apprenticeship lasted a few years (1952-55) at 75-cents per hour before Turner joined Dale Naegle’s firm.

-Herb Turner eventually opened his own home-office where he established a successful family-run design-build firm that continues to be active to this day.
-Since his early days in Del Mar, Turner has also painted, sculpted (having exhibited his work at Laguna Beach Art Museum, La Jolla Art Guild, and the San Diego Museum of Art) and taught students from his home-studio.
+Herb Turner eventually opened his own home-office where he established a successful family-run design-build firm.
+Since his early days in Del Mar, Turner also painted, sculpted and taught students.
+He exhibited his work at Laguna Beach Art Museum, La Jolla Art Guild, and the San Diego Museum of Art.

 Partial Project List

 Berkich, George Residence

 Davenport, EW & Virginia Residence (1955)

 Fujimoto, Don Residence

 Private Residence (1958)

 Private Residence (1975)